 7. Dysfunction of tubules that transport sperm – A large number of tubes transport sperms.
 Issues like blockages or infections of any of these tubes can lead to a reduction in sperm count.

 8. Celiac disease – It’s a condition of the digestive system that is caused by sensitivity to gluten.
-Celiac disorder has been shown to affect male fertility.
+The celiac disorder has been shown to affect male fertility.

 9. Chromosomal deficiencies – These are various dysfunctions of hereditary nature like Klinefelter Syndrome, cystic fibrosis, Kartagener’s Syndrome and Kallmann’s Syndrome.

-10. Previous Surgical Procedures – Surgical treatments like vasectomy and those related to the prostrate, hernia, stomach, scrotum, testicles, rectum etc. can also lead to a low sperm count.
+10. Previous Surgical Procedures – Surgical treatments like vasectomy and those related to the prostate, hernia, stomach, scrotum, testicles, rectum etc. can also lead to a low sperm count.

 2. Heavy Metals – Exposure to lead or other kinds of heavy metals can also cause male infertility.